 If you’re asking yourself this, you’re not alone.
-In movies and on TV, OCD is usually portrayed as perfectionism or germaphobia.
+In movies and on TV, obsessive-compulsive disorder (OCD) is usually portrayed as perfectionism or germophobia.
 People also tend to think of it as an odd or frustrating personality quirk.
 But OCD is actually a debilitating and usually chronic psychiatric disorder.
-It’s also fairly common, affecting 1 in 40 individuals.
+And it’s not rare—affecting 1 in 40 individuals.

 What is it like to have OCD?

 Instead of focusing on school, work, family, friends, health or recreation, people with OCD end up spending their time and energy on compulsions.
 Most of them know this behavior is illogical, but this doesn’t convince their brain that it can take a break and stop seeking certainty all the time.
 That’s why explaining to someone with OCD that their actions are irrational probably isn’t doing them any good.
-They already know this; in fact, their frustration at the impossibility of controlling their thoughts and compulsions despite knowing that they are irrational is itself a source of suffering.
+They already know this; in fact, their frustration at not being able to control their thoughts and compulsions despite knowing that they are irrational is itself a source of suffering.

 OCD can wreak havoc on every part of someone’s life.
-It doesn’t help that the people around them misunderstand their symptoms, calling them control freaks, neat freaks, obsessive, “sort of OCD” or whatever else.
+It doesn’t help that the people around them misunderstand their symptoms, calling them control freaks, neat freaks, obsessive, or “sort of OCD.”
 As it turns out, people with OCD don’t really want control (in the form of neatness, or cleanliness, or whatever else).
-They feel like they need control because their mind is constantly telling them things aren’t all right, and because lacking control leads to overwhelming distress.
+They feel like they need control because their mind is constantly telling them things aren’t alright, and because lacking control leads to overwhelming distress.

 In some cases, OCD symptoms can become so severe that people consider suicide.
 If you ever consider suicide, please call your local emergency number or go directly to a hospital.
 In the United States, you can also call the Suicide Hotline at 1-800-273-8255.